In the presentation of a journal you can find similar journals based upon co-citations from Wageningen UR articles.

 What are similar journals?

-When you found a journal title, you have to go to 'more info'.
-With each journal you will see the 5 most similar (i.e. most co-cited) journals.
+When you found a journal title, you have to click on the title.
+When you scroll down you will see the 5 most similar (i.e. most co-cited) journals.
 Go to 'more...' to find 25 most similar journals.
 Only journals with 10 or more co-citations with the looked up journal are shown.

 What do the citation scores mean?